 Lin Kee Beef Jerkey

 I recommend the garlic kosher pickles, they were crunchy and perfect with garlic peelings stuck to them.
-That means these pickles had been living in garlic for awhile!
 Also the pickled pineapple was excellent too.
 I honestly did not think that I would like it, but it was very nice tasting.
-I could see myself eating the pickled pineapple chunks in a fresh salad or with a fish dish.
-This is a great food shop in New York, for those who do Kosher and for those who do not.
+I could see myself eating the pickled pineapple chunks in a fresh salad, or with a fish dish.
+This is a great food shop in New York, for those who do Kosher, and for those who do not.

 The Shake, Batter and Bowl was a favorite of mine at Serendipity 3, but they no longer serve it.
 I love fried chicken and Serendipity 3 made a great one, that was served along with fries.
 I have come into the New York location a couple of times, once with a friend and another time with my daughter.
 It is a fun restaurant serving American favorites and extraordinary desserts!